dmbarbour/wikilon/docs/AwelonLang.md

 ## Hierarchical Dictionaries

-For several [application models](ApplicationModel.md), it is convenient if an agent can share definitions or operate in a confined sandbox.
-For some application models, we might even wish to treat "dictionaries" as a unit - a document, database, or spreadsheet that to be shared, versioned, maintained via publish-subscribe.
-To support these models, I introduce a concept of *hierarchical dictionaries*.
-A dictionary may contain and reference other dictionaries.
+For several [application models](ApplicationModel.md), it is convenient if multiple agents can use their own definitions or operate in securely confined sandboxes without conflict.
+We might even wish to treat some "dictionaries" as documents, databases, or data resources that can be safely shared and synchronized.
+To support these models, I propose a concept of *hierarchical dictionaries*.
+A dictionary may contain other dictionaries and reference them.

 We'll use an `@dict` suffix to reference a component dictionary.